 There I said it, and you may call me blasphemous if you would like, but let me explain.

 Historically, Shirley Temple is more important.
 She made filmgoers happy during an economically difficult time.
 Even President Franklin Roosevelt was quoted as saying America couldn’t have gotten through the Depression if it hadn’t been for Shirley Temple.

 But aside from that, what does Shirley have besides being adorable with dimples, giggles and curls?

 While 1930s and 1940s child stars like Shirley Temple, Sybil Jason and Juanita Quigley (or Baby Jane) were merely cute, Virginia Weidler was a bona fide actress at a young age.

-Take “The Women” (1939): Virginia Weidler (as Little Mary) is staying with her father and new stepmother Joan Crawford (as Crystal Allen).
+Take “The Women” (1939): Virginia Weidler (as Little Mary) is staying with her father and new stepmother Joan Crawford (Crystal Allen).
 Crawford is in the tub and wants Weidler to help her scrub her back.
-Weidler shows her distain and isn’t as obedient like most children of her era would have been expected to be.
+Weidler shows her disdain and isn’t as obedient like most children of her era would have been expected to be.
 Later Crawford shoos her out of the bathroom when she gets a phone call.
 Weidler quips, “I don’t understand grownups on the telephone.
 They all sound silly.”

 In another scene Weidler’s mother, Norma Shearer (as Mary Haines) says:

 Mary Haines: I’ll be doing the cooking so you know what father will get.